lbakim/ahdl-social-prescribing-korea-lda-2025-04/README.md

-# ahdl-social-prescribing-korea-lda-2025-04
+# AHDL-Social-Prescribing-Korea-LDA-2025-04

-Official code for the paper "A machine learning-based effectiveness and strategies of social prescribing in Korea: A scoping review" (2025)
+Official code for the paper:
+**"A machine learning-based effectiveness and strategies of social prescribing in Korea: A scoping review" (2025)**

+## Overview

-This repository contains the official implementation of the study titled:
+This repository contains the full implementation of our study on social prescribing in Korea using machine learning techniques.
+The project includes:
-"A machine learning-based effectiveness and strategies of social prescribing in Korea: A scoping review" (2025).

-The codebase supports the full experimental workflow including:

-Data collection and preprocessing of literature sources

-NLP-based text mining and clustering
+- NLP-based text mining and topic modeling (including LDA)
+- Clustering and classification of extracted themes

-Exploratory and statistical analysis
+- Exploratory data analysis and visualization

-Visualization for key findings
+- Insights on effectiveness and strategic categorization

-The project aims to support reproducibility and foster further research in the intersection of digital health, public policy, and machine learning.
+The goal of this project is enable future research at the intersection of **digital health**, **public policy**, and **machine learning**.

+## Contact
+For questions, suggestions, or collaborations:
+- Email: lbados.kim@gmail.com
+- Lab/Grop: AHDL(AI Health Data Lab, Yonsei University)